“Truth requires a maximum effort to see through the eyes of strangers, foreigners and enemies.”

 Two successive volumes also gained critical and popular success: Pillar of Fire: America in the King Years, 1963-65, and At Canaan’s Edge: America in the King Years, 1965-1968.
 Of Pillar of Fire, a Sojourners contributor wrote, “The drama of the times comes through in gripping fashion.”
 Anthony Lewis, writing in The New York Times Book Review, called At Canaan’s Edge “a thrilling book, marvelous in both its breadth and its detail.
 There is drama in every paragraph.”

 Branch’s drew on this essential history to write The King Years: Historic Moments in the Civil Rights Movement, which presents eighteen key episodes across the full span of the era, selected and linked by language from the trilogy, with new introductions for each of the chapters.
 The result is a compact, 190-page primer for readers interested in this transformative period in American history.
 “You come away from this trim digest inspired and enlightened,” wrote Gene Seymour in American History.
 Branch also offers an online seminar from the University of Baltimore built around The King Years and other texts.

-Taylor Branch addresses audiences at colleges, high schools, churches, synagogues, mosques, and political and professional groups.
+Branch addresses audiences at colleges, high schools, churches, synagogues, mosques, and political and professional groups.
 He has discussed doctrines of nonviolence with prisoners at San Quentin as well as officers at the National War College.
-He has presented seminars on civil rights in sixth-grade classrooms and at Oxford University.
+His seminars on civil rights have reached sixth-grade classrooms and the halls of Oxford University.
 His 2008 address at the National Cathedral marked the 40th anniversary of Dr. King’s last Sunday sermon from that pulpit.
 In 2009, he delivered the Theodore H. White Lecture on the Press and Politics at Harvard.

 Branch began his career in 1970 as a staff journalist for The Washington Monthly, Harper’s, and Esquire.
 He holds honorary doctoral degrees from over a dozen colleges and universities.
-Other citations include the Dayton Literary Peace Prize Lifetime Achievement Award in 2008 and the National Humanities Medal in 1999.
+Currently, he is at work on a new book about race in America, Freedom’s Veil: Race in American History.

-For more information on Taylor Branch, please visit www.taylorbranch.com.
+For more information on Taylor Branch, please visit taylorbranch.com.Download Taylor Branch's press kit here.